 It had only taken a sentence, just one sentence of showing gratitude, that resulted in a friendly encounter that left us all smiling and even kept a little bit of money in my pocket.

-I wish I could say I do that every day.
+I want to leave a kindness ripple everyday.
 If I can go one extra step in a way that leaves ripples for everyone, why wouldn’t I do it all the time?

-The thing is, I noticed something about myself.
-When I am busy, and I don’t have enough margin, I am less nice.
-I am not mean; I simply don’t take the extra minute that could bring warm fuzzies to everyone.
+The thing is, I know something about myself.
+I am less nice when I am busy and don’t have enough margin.
+I am not mean, but I’m stuck in my head, myopically focused on getting through a list of priorities, blind to the small ways I can make a difference.
+I simply don’t take the extra minute that could bring warm fuzzies to everyone.